gijskoning/ReproducingCURL/docs/index.md

 Deep learning is an amazing new field in the world of computer science.
 New techniques are developed daily and there is currently no end in sight.
 A problem encountered by many students in this field is the insane amount of computing power that is necessary for some models.
 For student that want to study the field this can be a big hurdle.

+Reinforcement learing (RL) is a subfield of machine learning that trains agents.
+Agents perceive an environment and use those observations to decide what action to perform on the environment.
+They decide what action to use based on a reward they receive from the environment upon performing the action.
+The agent aims to maximize this reward over time.
+With Deep RL algorithms the internals of the agents are based on deep neural networks.

+RL agents are a crucial part of autonomous robotics for learning to perform tasks like grabbing objects or not hitting walls when moving.
+Ideally the agent would have perfect information of its environment, but often this is not the case.
+The information an agent gets is dependent on the sensors it has to perceive it.
+Many RL models struggle when learning from raw pixel data for instance, Therefore, it is of utmost importance that an RL agent learns good representations of this visual data such that it can learn task more effieciently.

-CURL (Contrastive Unsupervised representations for Reinforcement Learning) [[1]](#1) is a model that performs representation learning for reinforcement learning (RL) agents.
+CURL (Contrastive Unsupervised representations for Reinforcement Learning) [[1]](#1) is a model that performs representation learning for reinforcement learning agents.
 It can learn to do complex tasks from raw pixel data.
 It promised to be more sample efficient than currently available models.
 This work aims to recreate the performance of the already efficient CURL model with lower compute settings, like reduced batch size and replay buffer size.
-This frees up a lot of memory which allows it to be run on machines that would be available for a student.
+This releases a lot of memory which allows it to be run on machines that would be available for a student.

 This work reimplements CURL and uses it to reproduce the sample efficient results of the original paper, but on lower settings.
 The aim is to see whether CURL stays more sample efficient, even on those lower settings.
 To do that it is compared to another unsupervised pixel-based RL model: SAC+AE.

-They are run on the same settings to level the playing field and provide a fair comparison.

 ## Model
 This section will briefly introduce the implementation of CURL and it's components.
 CURL uses a contrastive representation learner that provides meaningful representations from raw pixel data.
 The representations are then passed to a RL model, which is Soft Actor Critic [[2]](#2) for this work.